Vasyl Symonenko: Biography

-He was born into a peasant family in the village of Biyivtsi, Kharkiv Oblast (today - Poltava Oblast).
+He was born into a peasant family in the village of Biivtsi, Kharkiv Oblast (today Poltava Oblast).

 After graduating from Kyiv State University in 1957, Vasyl Symonenko worked as a journalist at several newspapers in Cherkasy Oblast.

 His debut book of poems "Тиша і грім / Tysha i hrim" ("Silence and thunder") was published in 1962 and made the talent of Symonenko apparent amongst the young poets.
 His literary environment included the poets Mykola Vinhranovsky, Ivan Drach and Lina Kostenko, the publicists, critics Ivan Dziuba, Ivan Svitlichny, Yevhen Sverstiuk, who, with other Ukrainian intilligensia of the time, made a group which is now known as the шістдестятники (Sixtiers).

 During his last year Vasyl Symonenko wrote his second book – "Земне тяжіння / Zemne tyazhinnya" ("Earth’s gravity"), verses from which were quoted, written out (adding what the Soviet censorship had omitted), learned off by heart and compared with the poetry of Taras Shevchenko.

 In 1962, Symonenko together with his friends A. Horska and Les Tanyuk, uncovered the burial places of NKVD repressions in Bykivnia, Lukianivskyi and Vasyslkivskyi cemeteries near Kyiv.
 Because of this, he was cited by the Kyiv City Council.
 According to some scholars, this could have caused his falling out of favour with the government, and, possibly, his death.

 In 1963, Symonenko was beaten badly by employees of the local militsiya at the Smila railway station.
 He never recovered from kidney failure, and died soon after in the local hospital on 13 December 1963.